 - Wear safety glasses with side shields for added protection.

-- Confirm compliance with ANSI Z87.1 standards for impact resistance.
+- Choose protection that meets ANSI Z87.1 requirements for impact resistance.

-- Regularly inspect your eye protection for scratches or damage that could compromise visibility.
+- Inspect eye protection for scratches or damage that can reduce visibility.

-- Select eye protection rated for specific hazards in your work environment, as recommended by OSHA.
+- Use eye protection that fits the hazards in your work area.

 Proper Clothing Standards